 Can You Have Multiple Attorneys?

 You can choose to have one or multiple people acting as Attorneys for you.
-You can choose to set up an LPA for Property and Finance or Health and Welfare separately or in conjunction.
+You can choose to set up an LPA for Property and Finance (financial decision) or Health and Welfare separately or in conjunction.
 You can also choose different Attorneys to be appointed for each LPA or the same Attorneys for both LPAs.

 An LPA can not be used until after it has been signed by all parties and registered with the Office of the Public Guardian.
 After which, the LPA is mainly utilised when the individual lacks the Mental Capacity to understand and make decisions for themselves.
 However, the individual may choose for the Attorney(s) to act on their behalf once the LPA is registered (for decisions relating to Property and Finance only).